fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### osquery scheduled queries do not return errors.

-osquery scheduled queries mechanism does not return errors.
-Hence those are not stored in the cache and are not part of this report.
+> Note: osquery scheduled queries do not return errors, so only valid results are included in the report.
+If you suspect a query may be running into errors, you can use the [live query](#run-live-query) endpoint to get diagnostics.

 ### List queries